Tax-Loss Harvesting Can Work Year-Round for Investors—Here’s How

 Tax-loss harvesting: How does it work?

-Tax loss harvesting is a tax-efficient investing strategy that can help minimize the amount of current taxes you have to pay on your investments.
+Tax-loss harvesting is a tax-efficient investing strategy that allows you to sell down assets to help reduce the amount of current taxes you have to pay on your investments.
 Under current U.S. federal tax law, you can offset your capital gains with capital losses incurred during that tax year or carried over from a prior tax return.
 Capital gains are generally the profits you realize when you sell an investment for more than you paid for it, and capital losses are generally the losses you realize when you sell an investment for less than you paid for it.

-Since U.S. investors are taxed on net capital gains, offsetting capital gains with capital losses can lower your taxable income (provided you’re a U.S. taxpayer).
-Let’s say that I earn a profit of $30,000 by selling Fund A. Meanwhile, I notice that Fund B is down by $15,000.
+Since U.S. investors must pay taxes on net capital gains, offsetting capital gains with capital losses can lower your taxable income (provided you’re a U.S. taxpayer).
+Let’s say I earn a profit of $30,000 by selling Fund A. Meanwhile, I notice that Fund B is down by $15,000.
 By selling Fund B, I can usually use those capital losses to partially offset my capital gains from Fund A—meaning I’d only owe taxes on $15,000 of profit instead of $30,000.

 “Harvesting” that $15,000 loss, in this case, would have no effect on my portfolio’s value, and I could use the proceeds to buy a similar investment, subject to the "wash sale” rules.
 That would allow me to maintain roughly the same asset allocation while reducing my federal income taxes, leaving me with additional funds that would remain in my investment account continuing to earn investment gains.